bioboot/bimm141_github/README.md

-# bimm141_github
+# BIMM143
-Classwork for BIMM143 F24
+Classwork for BIMM143 F24 at UCSD.